-Who We Are and What We Description Do Information relating to the Information contained in official governing body documents Governing Body including the governor's annual report:- Who is who Basis of governors appointment The manner in which the governing body is constituted Category of the Trust/School A statement on progress in implementing the action plan drawn up following an inspection Agreed minutes from governors board and committee meetings A financial statement - including gifts made to the Trust/School and amounts paid to the governors for expenses Information about the implementation of the governing body's policy on pupils with special educational needs and any changes to the policy during the last year A description of arrangements for the admission of pupils with disabilities, including details of the steps to prevent disabled students being treated less favourably than other pupils, details of existing facilities to assist access to the Trust/School by pupils with disabilities, the accessibility plan covering future policies for increasing access by those with disabilities to the Trust/School A statement of policy on whole staff development identifying how teacher's professional development impacts on teaching and learning.
-Number of pupils on roll and rates of pupils authorised and unauthorised absence
+Who We Are and What Description

+We Do

+Information relating to the Information contained in official governing body documents

+Governing Body including the governor's annual report:-

+Who is who

+Basis of governors appointment

+• The manner in which the governing body is

+constituted

+Category of the Trust

+A statement on progress in implementing the action

+plan drawn up following an inspection

+Agreed minutes from governors board and

+committee meetings

+• A financial statement - including gifts made to the

+Trust and amounts paid to the governors for

+expenses

+Information about the implementation of the

+governing body's policy on pupils with special

+educational needs and any changes to the policy

+during the last year

+• A description of arrangements for the admission of

+pupils with disabilities, including details of the steps

+to prevent disabled students being treated less

+favourably than other pupils, details of existing

+facilities to assist access to the Trust by pupils with

+disabilities, the accessibility plan covering future

+policies for increasing access by those with

+disabilities to the Trust

+A statement of policy on whole staff development

+identifying how teacher's professional development

+impacts on teaching and learning.

+Number of pupils on roll and rates of pupils

+authorised and unauthorised absence

 National curriculum assessment results for appropriate key stages with national summary figures Instruments of government, including the date it takes effect The term of office of each category of governor if it lasts less than 4 years and the name of anybody entitled to appoint any category of governor.
-Trust/School prospectus The name, address, website and telephone number of the Trust/School and the type of Trust/School The name of the Trust/School Headteacher The Trust/School's staffing structure Information about the Trust/Schools policy on providing for pupils with special educational needs Statement on the Trust/Schools aims and values Information on the Trust/School policy on admissions Trust/School term dates, times and attendance • Uniform Number of pupils on roll and rates of student absence
+Trust prospectus The name, address, website and telephone number of the Trust and the type of Trust The name of the Trust Headteacher The Trust's staffing structure Information about the Trusts policy on providing for pupils with special educational needs Statement on the Trusts aims and values Information on the Trust policy on admissions Trust term dates, times and attendance Uniform Number of pupils on roll and rates of student absence

-What We Spend and How We Description Spend It Financial statement for the Relating to projected and actual income and expenditure, current and previous financial procurement, contracts and financial audit.
-Includes budget plans, year financial statements and financial audit reports.
+What We Spend and Description How We Spend It Financial statement for the Relating to projected and actual income and expenditure, current and previous procurement, contracts and financial audit.
+Includes budget financial year plans, financial statements and financial audit reports.
 Details of expenditure Sets out details of items of expenditure over £5,000 including the cost, name of supplier and information about the transaction.
-Procurement and contracts Details of the procurement and contracts the Trust/School has entered into or details relating to the organisation who has carried out this process on the Trust/Schools behalf (for example the local authority).
-Pay policy A copy of the pay policy that the Trust/School uses to govern staff pay.
+Procurement and contracts Details of the procurement and contracts the Trust has entered into or details relating to the organisation who has carried out this process on the Trusts behalf (for example the local authority).

+Pay policy A copy of the pay policy that the Trust uses to govern staff pay.
 Allowances Details of allowances and expenses that can be incurred by staff and governors.
-Pupil Premium How the Trust/School uses pupil premium.
-Utilities and Trust/School Details of the Trust/Schools overheads and running costs. running expenditure
+Pupil Premium How the Trust uses pupil premium.
+Utilities and Trust running expenditure Details of the Trusts overheads and running costs.